ewels/clusterflow/README.md

 Change Log
 ----------
 #### v0.4 devel
-* New Stuff - with thanks to [@stu2](https://github.com/stu2)
+* New Stuff - many thanks to [@stu2](https://github.com/stu2) for much of this
 	* Support for STAR RNA-seq aligner
 	* Modules are fed more information (eg. number of input files and reference genome) to help decide the amount of memory and cores they bid for
 	* All perl scripts now have `env perl` in shebang to increase portability
 	* Support for GRIDEngine `h_vmem` memory option, if requested in pipeline file or in command line
 	* Support for explicit GRIDEngine queue nomination on the command line
+	* A new `--verbose` mode
-        * --verbose mode which includes version information for bowtie1&2, STAR, samtools_sort, trim_galore, tophat and htseq-count in the report file and also prints the commands submitted to the cluster on-screen.
+        * Prints version information for bowtie 1 & 2, STAR, samtools_sort, trim_galore, tophat and htseq-count to the report file.
+        * Prints the commands submitted to the cluster to `STDOUT`.
     * Added compatability with GRIDEngine `~/.sge_request files` (by ignoring them).
 Thanks to [@s-andrews](https://github.com/s-andrews)
     * New tophat module called `tophat` which introduces a workaround for buggy MAPQ reporting by tophat whilst keeping unique alignments.
 Thanks to [@FelixKrueger](https://github.com/FelixKrueger).
         * The previous tophat module is still available if you're not interested in MAPQ scores and would like slightly faster processing.
 This is now called `tophat_broken_MAPQ.cfmod`.